aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 ### Elbow Method

-Elbow is one of the most well-known methods by which you can select the right value of k and boost your model performance.
+Elbow is one of the most well-known methods by which you can select the correct value of k and boost your model performance.
 It is also a bit naïve in its approach.

 It is an empirical method to find out the best value of k.
 It picks up a range of values and takes the best among them.
 It calculates the sum of the square of the points and calculates the average distance.